robhowley/lambda-warmer-py/README.md

 and you'll cut your cold starts way down.
 Configuration options are also available that allow for keeping many *concurrent* lambdas warm.

-This is a python adaption* of the `npm` [package](https://github.com/jeremydaly/lambda-warmer) `lambda-warmer` by Jeremy Daly.
+This is a python adaption* of the `js` [package](https://github.com/jeremydaly/lambda-warmer), `lambda-warmer`.
 Read more about the background to this approach on his site [here](https://www.jeremydaly.com/lambda-warmer-optimize-aws-lambda-function-cold-starts/) and some best practices on lambda optimization [here](https://www.jeremydaly.com/15-key-takeaways-from-the-serverless-talk-at-aws-startup-day/).

 \* There are some small differences.
 See [configuration](#configuration).